kbhoehn/IgPhyML_utilities/README.md

 # IgPhyML_utilities

 This repo contains scripts for simulating sequences under the HLP17 model, and reconstructing intermediate sequences from IgPhyML output.
-These scripts were originally just meant for a single publication, so they're a little clunky to use.
+These scripts were originally just meant for a limited set of analyses, so they're a little clunky to use.
 Let me know if need help using them or get results that don't make sense, and I'll look into it.

 See README.txt for program usage.